betteriot/betteriot-principles/README.md

 ## Permissions, Entitlement
 Contributors: [@dekstop](https://twitter.com/dekstop), [@marksimpkins](https://twitter.com/marksimpkins), [@digiteracy](https://twitter.com/digiteracy)

-### 11. Switch guarantee - A company should offer customers the right to transfer ownership of hardware, to export their data, and to migrate service providers.
+### 11. Switch guarantee - A company SHOULD offer customers the right to transfer ownership of hardware, to export their data, and to migrate service providers.

 Assessment criteria: Your website publishes a form where customers can request a change of ownership (change of user associated with the hardware), data export and service provider change.
 Transparency Contributors: Pilgrim Beart